sapegin/washingcode-book/manuscript/010_Header.md

 This book is everything I’ve learned about writing code since I retyped my first BASIC program from a book into a Soviet clone of ZX Spectrum in 1997.
 Of course, I’ve learned many other things since then, but this book focuses on the craft of programming — writing clean code.

-Everything I’ve learned while working as a frontend engineer for almost 20 years.
+Everything I’ve learned while working as a frontend engineer for over two decades.
 Everything I’ve learned on my personal projects.
 Everything I’ve learned by developing and maintaining my open source projects.
 Everything I’ve learned reviewing hundreds of pull requests…

 We, programmers, read code more often than we write it, so it makes more sense to optimize for the ease of reading instead of the ease of writing.
 The practice of writing code that is easy to read is known as _clean code_.